help-me-mom/ng-mocks/docs/articles/api/MockDirective.md

     );

     // Let's pretend DependencyDirective has 'someInput'
     // as an input.
-TestedComponent sets its value via
+MyComponent sets its value via
     // `[someInput]="value"`.
 The input's value will be passed into
     // the mock directive so we can assert on it. component.value = 'foo';